MI-AFP/tutorials/tutorials/03_branching.md

 ### Haskell can be strict

 For enforcing strictness there is the `!` symbol and you can read more about the usage [here](https://wiki.haskell.org/Performance/Strictness).
-Obviously bad things will happen if your code contains infinite list or recursion which never ends - you will need to terminate the program!
+Obviously, bad things will happen if your code contains infinite list or recursion which never ends - you will need to terminate the program!

 There is an operator `$` called function application and its function is not very magical.
 As left operand it takes a function and on right side is operand for the function.
 It can avoid using brackets with function composition (will be covered later).
 Then there is strict application `$!$`, see the difference: